monaz32/library-backend/README.md

 # library-backend

-The backend of our library app.
+The backend of our Library app.
 We used NodeJS and MySQL.